 Towards the end of the year, the winter weather made it difficult for Rupe to remain inside the castle, so he sent a servant out for some wood to build a fire to warm himself.
-Unfortunately for Rupe, the wood had not been properly inspected, and he wound up being bitten by a snake that had been lurking within a log.
+Unfortunately for Rupe, the wood had not been properly inspected, and he was bitten by a snake lurking within a log.
 He died shortly after, and it is believed his ghost still haunts the castle, with the greatest amount of activity being reported on the higher floors of the building.

 Among other reported ghosts is the spirit of a woman, presumed to be the daughter of a family who once inhabited the castle.
 She has been seen floating down the halls before disappearing without a trace.

 Roch Castle is owned by the Griffith-Rochs Foundation and is a popular getaway for couples hoping for a romantic weekend together.
 However, getting some alone time may be a little bit more difficult than it seems.

-As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in all of the United Kingdom.
+As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in the United Kingdom.

-Originally built in the 12th century, the manor in its original state appeared a great deal different than it does today.
+Originally built in the 12th century, the manor in its original state appeared greatly different than it does today.
 For the first few years of its existence, Llanthony Secunda Manor was used as a two-story grange by a monastery and was added on as the years went by.

 As well as many extensions and remodelling, the manor has seen its fair share of owners.
-In fact, the manor once belonged to King Henry VIII, although most historians are sceptical that he ever actually visited the home…
+The manor once belonged to King Henry VIII, although most historians are sceptical that he visited the home…